The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 Greenlanders diet is dominated by a wide range of fish and meat.
 Some types of fruits and vegetables can be grown in South Greenland.
 Apart from that, fresh greens are mostly imported by aircraft or ship from Denmark or Iceland, causing them to be rather expensive.

 Restaurants in the larger towns or in the more popular tourist areas offer a small selection of vegetarian food.
 Also on group tours, that include board, the dietary requirements of vegetarians or vegans are cared for when announced in advance.
-However, Greenland still is no mecca for the green stuff.
+However, vegetarian and vegan options in Greenland are generally limited.

 • What are the approximate costs for meals?